-The Grand Ole Opry was once a place to sell insurance and today is one of the best country music radio shows in history.
-It opened in 1901 when states deputy insurance commissioner C.A.
-Craig won the National sick Accident and Insurance Company at auction before renaming it the National Life and Accident Insurance Company.
+The Grand Ole Opry was once a place to sell insurance, and today is one of the best country music radio shows in history.
+The building opened in 1901 when the state deputy insurance commissioner, C.A.
+Craig, won the National sick Accident and Insurance Company at auction.
+He later renamed it the National Life and Accident Insurance Company.
 The company today is owned by Gaylord Entertainment and is going strong.
 Here is a look at the full history behind the Grand Ole Opry of Nashville.

 Over the years, most of the great country and western stars of our times have performed at the Opry.
-In the 1950’s, there was Hank Williams (the King of Country Music), Roy Acuff, Red Foley, Kitty Wells, Minnie Pearl, Johnny Cash, the Everly Brothers, and Bill Monroe.
+In the 1950s, Hank Williams (the King of Country Music), Roy Acuff, Red Foley, Kitty Wells, Minnie Pearl, Johnny Cash, the Everly Brothers, and Bill Monroe.
 The great Marty Robbins was a cast member at the Opry his whole life.
-His music not only made the country and western charts, but regularly made the pop charts as well.
-Greats like Willie Nelson, Charlie Daniels, Vince Gill and Garth Brooks have also played at the Opry.
+His music made the country and western charts but regularly made the pop charts.
+Greats like Willie Nelson, Charlie Daniels, Vince Gill, and Garth Brooks have also played at the Opry.
 Today, younger performers like Trace Adkins and Brad Paisley still pay “homage” by appearing on the Opry stage.

-One of the reasons the residents of Nashville consider their city so special is because the Opry is there.
+One reason the residents of Nashville consider their city so special is because the Opry is there.
 It’s possible to see performances by “the greats” of country and western music all year long.
 A nice meal followed by a few hours at the Opry—what could be better?
 Audience members never seem to tire of the traditions of the Opry.

 Marathon Music Works

-With a seating capacity of 1,500, this venue stages musicians who perform music from a wide variety of diverse genres, but it remains a favorite for heavy metal acts that have few other places to perform today in Music City USA.
+With a seating capacity of 1,500, this venue stages musicians who perform music from a wide variety of diverse genres.
+Still, it remains a favorite for heavy metal acts with few other places to perform today in Music City USA.
 For this reason, and because it is a classic performance hall, it has earned a spot in the hearts of local music—both fans and touring performers.

 Legends Corner is known as the home of legendary country music.
 It's a top music venue in Nashville with plenty to offer guests.
 Here's what you can expect when you come to Legends Corner.